jonacappelle/Handy_Stuff/README.md

 - ALWAYS follow datasheet recommendations
 - Be carefull with ```ground planes next to traces!```, this creates parasitic capacitances which may influence your circuit
+- Separate DGND and AGND plane - separate by condensator or high ohm resistor

 ### Eagle